MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

     If it is necessary to place the items for one line in more than one bin, for example because the designated bin is full, then use the **Split Line** function on the **Lines** FastTab.
 For more information about splitting lines, see [Split Warehouse Activity Lines](warehouse-how-to-split-warehouse-activity-lines.md).
 4. When you have performed the put-away, choose the **Post** action.

-The posting process will post the receipt, or for works orders, the output, of the source document lines that have been put away, and if the location uses bins, the posting will also create warehouse entries to post the bin quantity changes.
+The posting process will post the receipt, or for production orders, the output, of the source document lines that have been put away, and if the location uses bins, the posting will also create warehouse entries to post the bin quantity changes.

 ## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/modules/receive-put-away-items/)